Kyary Pamyu Pamyu

-Her 2011 single "PONPONPON" reached the top ten on Japan's Oricon music chart; the 2012 singles "Candy Candy" and "Fashion Monster" followed this success.
+Her 2011 single "PonPonPon" reached the top ten on Japan's Oricon music chart; the 2012 singles "Candy Candy" and "Fashion Monster" followed this success.
 Kyary has since released five full-length albums: Pamyu Pamyu Revolution (2012), Nanda Collection (2013), Pika Pika Fantajin (2014), Japamyu (2018), and Candy Racer (2021).

 Though most of her success as a recording artist has been in Asia, she has also gained popularity in Western countries due in part to Internet videos which have gone viral.
 Media outlets have referred to Kyary as a "Fashion Monster", and she has been photographed for magazines such as Dazed & Confused.
 In 2013, she signed a distribution deal with Sire Records to release her material in the United States.

-As of February 2020, Kyary Pamyu Pamyu has sold over 970,000 physical albums and singles in Japan according to Oricon as well as over 2.25 million downloads of her singles.
+As of February 2020, Kyary has sold over 970,000 physical albums and singles in Japan as well as over 2.25 million downloads of her singles.

 Early life

 Kyary Pamyu Pamyu was born in Nishitōkyō, Tokyo, Japan, in a traditional strict household.
-She started modeling and appearing as a junior idol when she was just 12 years old, using her real name, Kiriko Takemura, although those videos and DVDs are now part of a hidden past that has been forgotten.
+She started modeling and appearing as a junior idol when she was just 12 years old, using her real name, Kiriko Takemura.
 She writes in her autobiography, Oh!
 My God!!
-Harajuku Girl, that her father was more supportive of her, although they had their fair share of quarrels as well.
+Harajuku Girl, that her father was more supportive of her, although they had their fair share of quarrels.

 Career

 2009–2010: Career beginnings

-Kyary Pamyu Pamyu started as a fashion blogger, and then began her professional career as a model for Harajuku fashion magazines such as Kera! and Zipper.
+Kyary started as a fashion blogger, and then began her professional career as a model for Harajuku fashion magazines such as Kera! and Zipper.

 Her stage name combines "Kyari" (acquired in school because she embraced Western culture and seemed "like a foreign girl"); she later added "Pamyu Pamyu" because it sounded cute.
 She was inspired to sing by Yasutaka Nakata.